 Healthcare is a more complex business now than ever before – and it’s changing rapidly.
-Skilled hospital administrators are vital to ensure that medical facilities run efficiently and deliver quality patient care.
+Skilled hospital administrators are vital to ensuring that medical facilities run efficiently and deliver quality patient care.
 Depending on its size, a facility may have one or several administrators.
 Pursuing a career as a hospital administrator can be a rewarding way of helping others; enrolling in an MBA program with a specialization in Healthcare Management can be a way to begin the process.

-According to the U.S. Bureau of Labor Statistics (BLS), employment of health services managers, including hospital administrators, will significantly increase in coming years.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of health services managers, including hospital administrators, will significantly increase in the coming years.
 Jobs in the field are expected to grow by 23% from 2012 through 2022, more than double the average growth rate of 11% for all occupations nationwide.
 Overall, the healthcare industry will see increasing demand for medical services due, in part, to baby boomers reaching retirement age.

 Competition for jobs at the highest management levels is expected to be strong, and candidates with experience, business management skills and advanced degrees may have an advantage.